garg-m/garg-m/README.md

 ## Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20px" height="20px">

-- 🔭 I’m currently working on designing a TA portal for UF students to search for open TA positions in CISE department.
+- 🔭 Designed a TA portal for UF students to search for open TA positions in CISE department.
 - 👯 I am programming enthusiast and love to code in C++ and Java.
 I am a keen learner and love to learn about latest technologies.
 - 🤔 Open to discussions over coffee.
 - 💬 Ask me about science and I can intrest you in long conversations on SCi-Fi 😆